tliron/creel/README.md

 * Optimizes even further when using a filesystem-based ("file:" URL) repository, using fast copies and memory-mapped loading.
 * Resolves version conflicts according to policy, your choice of newest (cutting-edge) or oldest (conservative).
 * Define your own rules for rewriting versions, names, exclusions, etc. Create your own custom rule code if necessary.
+* Elegantly handles upgrades and other changes: keeps a tiny database of previously installed dependencies, and will remove them if they are no longer needed.
 * Supports Maven-style ("m2" a.k.a. "ibiblio") repositories out of the box, but is easily extensible if you'd like to support others.
 (Ivy, or your own custom repo.)
 * SHA-1 and MD5 validation of all downloaded files (and also pom.xml and maven-metadata.xml while processing them).
 * Extends the Maven spec with convenient pattern globbing ("*" and "?") and also supports Ivy's "+" suffix.